 26. Open Space with Defined Zones

-While open floor plans remain always in vogue, there is now a new trend toward defining separate zones within them.
+While open floor plans remain in vogue, there is now a new trend toward defining separate zones within them.
 Area rugs, room dividers, sliding panels, and clever placement of furniture help define distinct spaces to work, chill, or get together—ideal in a flexible family home.

 Eco-luxury design is really taking form in uniting sustainability with high-end looks.
-Imagine tables made of reclaimed wood with marble tops; vintage chandeliers revived to glory; organic fabrics mixed with metallic finishes: Thus the idea of sustainability stands for refinement and elegance.
+Imagine tables made of reclaimed wood with marble tops; vintage chandeliers revived to glory; organic fabrics mixed with metallic finishes: Thus, the idea of sustainability stands for refinement and elegance.

 28. Innovations of Compact Living